twolivesleft/codea-air-code/README.md

 # Codea Air Code

 This extension can connect remotely to the [Codea](https://codea.io/) iOS application, allowing to modify, tweak and debug Codea projects directly from Visual Studio Code.
+Auto-completion features similar to Codea are active while modifying the code.

 ## Table of Contents